opws/opws-dataset/docs/fields.md

 What kind of captcha (if any) is used to deter automated user registration.
 See `password.reset.captcha`.

-## register.usability
+## register.usability.email

-*(The structure of `usability` fields is currently under review, see [issue #15](https://github.com/opensets/domainprofiles/issues/15).)*

-A space-separated token string describing how the password set UI differs from a form with a double-blind password field.
+A space-separated token string describing how email address is specified in registration.

 Tokens:

-- "emailonce": requires email address to be entered once.
+- "once": requires email address to be entered once.
-- "emailtwice": requires email address to be entered twice.
+- "twice": requires email address to be entered twice.

+## register.usability.password

+A space-separated token string describing how the password set UI differs from double-blind-entry.
+See `password.change.usability.password`.

 ## login.url